 - You are responsible for having all necessary inoculations and taking all relevant medications.

-- to minimise the risk of being bitten by mosquitoes, tse-tse flies and other insects, you should wear long-sleeved shirts and long trousers at all times, use insect repellent (though this is not always effective against all insects), sleep under insect nets where these are provided, avoid bushes (as insects rest in these, and bite if disturbed!) and wear white, beige or olive-coloured clothes – as bright or dark colours attract tse-tse ﬂies in particular.
+- To minimize the risk of being bitten by mosquitoes, tsetse ﬂies and other insects, you should wear long-sleeved shirts and long trousers at all times, use insect repellent (though this is not always effective against all insects) sleep under insect nets where these are provided, avoid bushes (as insects rest in these and bite if disturbed!) and wear white, beige or olive-coloured clothes – as bright or dark colours attract tse-tse ﬂies in particular.

-- Please bring a travel ﬁrst-aid kit with you, including a sanitising hand-gel/hand-wipes
+- Please bring a travel ﬁrst-aid kit with you, including sanitizing hand-gel/hand-wipes.

 - Please bring any tablets required for water puriﬁcation, although bottled water is cheap, widely available and recommended.
 The local tap water should not be consumed.

-- Ensure that you keep properly hydrated during your safari, avoiding too many diuretics (eg coffee, tea, alcohol) as these tend to dehydrate.
-Easy Travel advises that you should drink a minimum of two litres of water, per day, while you are on safari
+- Ensure that you keep properly hydrated during your safari, avoiding too many diuretics (eg. coffee, tea, alcohol) as these tend to dehydrate.
+Easy Travel advises that you should drink a minimum of two liters of water, per day while you are on safari.

 - You should use cream/spray to protect yourself against the sun at all times (even on cloudy days) and also consider wearing a hat for the same purpose.